 Help to create a meaningful intergenerational community hub

-LinkAges Community Hubs is a project between Cambridge City Council and Cambridge Hub which aims to create a meaningful intergenerational community and tackle social isolation among vulnerable elderly adults.
+LinkAges Community Hubs started out as a project between Cambridge City Council and Cambridge Hub that aimed to create a meaningful intergenerational community and tackle social isolation among vulnerable elderly adults.
 Nationwide, around 10% of old people feel lonely often or always; over half of all people aged over 75 live alone; and over half of elderly people say the television is their main form of company.
 Loneliness has a severe impacts mental health and cognitive decline, as well as physical health.
 Intergenerational contact is extremely effective in helping isolated people feel in touch with their local communities and society as a whole.

 If you are passionate about integrating into and building community outside of University contexts, and are concerned about the wellbeing of an ageing population, please get involved!

-We are looking for a team of PhD students to take on a range of roles to develop the LinkAges Community Hubs project, through coordinating and facilitating Hubs for sheltered housing residents and isolated residents in the local area.
-You will gain experience in leadership and project development and be trained as volunteer coordinators with a Human-Centred Design approach; you will deepen your understanding of intergenerational issues and the challenges faced by vulnerable elderly adults and gain the skills and experience needed to tackle some of these challenges.
+We are looking for a team of students to take on a range of roles to develop the LinkAges project.
+You will gain experience in leadership and project development and be trained as volunteer coordinators.
+You will deepen your understanding of intergenerational issues and the challenges faced by vulnerable elderly adults and gain the skills and experience needed to tackle some of these challenges.

 Student volunteers will work as a committee, working on the project with the support of Cambridge Hub, taking ownership over the following strategic areas:

-Planning Roles - Liaising with City Council and Cambridge Hub staff to fix dates, plan general content - Arranging logistics for any events outside the Hub - Working with the City Council to check compliance around Health and Safety, risk assessments, DBS checks etc.
+Planning Roles - Liaising with Cambridge Hub staff to fix dates and plan general content - Arranging logistics for any events outside the Hub - Ensure compliance with Health and Safety, risk assessments, DBS checks etc

 Strategic Roles - Outreach within the local community - Liaison with local organisations working in related fields - Impact measurement and project evaluation

 Cambridge Hub is committed to making our activities inclusive to all students.
-We can make reasonable adjustments to application processes, selection workshops, training sessions, volunteering projects and other activities on a case-by-case basis.
+We can make reasonable adjustments to application processes and project activities on a case-by-case basis.

 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please do get in touch with Isobel at [email protected] and let us know how we can make the activity more accessible.